thechicagoreporter/doj_tracker/README.md

 Design philosophy
 -----------------

-### Avoid DOM manipulation, view libraries

-For the client-side code, avoid using libraries to manipulate the DOM or render HTML, [even jQuery](http://youmightnotneedjquery.com/).
-This makes the page load lighter and also makes the code as accessible as possible to JavaScript developers who may be unfamiliar with a particular library.

 ### Use central state

 Coming from doing a lot of React programming, I've come to like lifting state to have a single point of authority for application state.
 I also like making DOM updates based on this state.
 The alternative, which will be familiar to people who built complex, jQuery-based applications, is to store state in the DOM itself, or attached data.
 This quickly gets unwieldy.